 Kennack Sands East - 8.5miles

 Newton Equestrian are based at Mullion caters for all levels of riding experience from novice to the more advanced.
 Visit their website www.newton-equestrian.co.uk for more information on exhilarating beach ride, and the other things they can offer while you are staying with us at Helford River Camping.

 The Sailing Club at Helford offers temporary membership at £95 per week, which will allow you to launch, store your boat on the pontoon or dinghy park and use the Club facilties.
-For more information, speak to Penny on 01326 231006 - www.helfordriversc.co.uk
+For more information, speak to Tracy on 01326 231006 - www.helfordriversc.co.uk

-Hire a Boat! -
+or Hire a Boat!